 - Francesco Iacorossi Bicycle Mayor Rome and Senior Project Manager, Agenzia Roma Servizi per la Mobilita’ Srl

-For more information on the programme and to register your attendance at Autonomy Paris, visit https://www.autonomy2022.com/.
-Registration is free until 15 March.
+For more information on the programme and Autonomy Paris, visit https://www.autonomy2022.com/.

-iRAP is proud to join Autonomy Digital again this year as an institutional partner helping to shape future of sustainable mobility.
+iRAP is proud to have once again joined Autonomy Digital this year as an institutional partner helping to shape future of sustainable mobility.